dasensioco/edu-devcamp/HOL/HOL2/README.md

 ### Create a team<a name="ex2a"></a>

-1. On the menu on the left click `Teams` and then click the `Create team` button in the center (if you already have a team the button to create a new team will be at the bottom of the list of teams).
+1. On the menu on the left click `Teams` and then click the `Create team` button in the center (if you already have a team click the button at the bottom of the list of teams called `Join or create a team` to make the `Create team` button show up in the center).

     ![image](./media/2018-06-28-15-41-00.jpg)